mircealungu/student-projects/writing_guidelines/Free_the_Text_from_Behind_Bars.md

 Tables are most of the times more elegant without the bars that *"imprison"* the content.
 In fact, very often the bars are not doing anything more than just distracting from the content.

-e.g. A table showing the sub-qualities of usability "imprisoned" behind gridlines :
+e.g. The following table shows three sub-qualities of usability:

 ![](img/table-with-borders.png)

-and the same table without lines.
+The same table now without lines is presented below.
 Nothing is lost.
 In fact, the content stands out better now.

 ![](img/table-without-borders.png)